ArantaArik/DCMT_Algorithm/README.md

-# DCMT: Dialect-Controlled Machine Translation

-This repository contains the implementation of the Marian-DCMT framework and the Sasak Multi-Dialect Dataset developed for English-to-Sasak machine translation with multi-dialect outputs.

 # Sasak Multi-Dialect Dataset

 This research focuses on developing a machine translation system capable of generating translations in multiple Sasak dialects from a single English input.
 Sasak is a low-resource language spoken in Lombok, Indonesia, and exhibits substantial dialectal variation.